Penelope Bould MBACP Couples, Adults, Children, Families, Psychosexual, L'coach

 Training, qualifications & experience

 Mature experienced UK qualified & registered international practitioner.
 Graduated in counselling in 2002 from Coventry University.
-Worked at higher level for 10 years.
+Worked at higher level for over 10 years including in the NHS.
 Trained in and worked with Eriksonian clinical hypnotherapy and Neuro-Lingiustic Programming since 1997, following a 20 year career in broadcasting, public relations and journalism (as well as working as a student in, e.g., retail, factories, hospitality & entertainment) and first read psychology at university aged 18.
 In private practice providing short, medium and long term client work.
 I take a variety of enquiries, self referrals and referrals from various organisations including the police, schools, insurance and rehabilitation companies and as a trained Medico-Legal Expert Witness I can provide assessment and legal reports (former law court and BBC staff reporter).

 * Committed to continual professional development.